-Belfast has a wide variety of green spaces, ranging from expansive areas of natural and semi-natural land in the Belfast Hills and along the Lagan Valley, nearly 900ha of city parks, significant areas of informal amenity grassland and amound 2,000 street trees.
-There are also a number of more are managed for recreation could have biodiversity value amound the periphery.
+Belfast has a wide variety of green spaces, ranging from expansive areas of natural and semi-natural land in the Belfast Hills and along the Lagan Valley, nearly 900ha of city Ks, significant areas of informal amenity grassland and ound 2,000 street trees.
+There are also a number of more functional green spaces; such as playing fields, that although managed for recreation could have biodiversity value ound the periphery.
 The GBIP seeks to improve or enhance smaller green and blue assets while also rethinking the role that more urbanised public realm can play in the provision of green and blue infrastructure.